UglyWillDuckling/diamond-mine/Emerald/emerald/Atlas/Knowledge/Articles/dev/What Is rc and What Are rc Files.md

 ```

 Note that **some of these items are directories**, e.g., *rcS.d* and its numbered cohabitors with similar names.
 Namely, they contain daemon control scripts, which also function like RUNCOM files.

-## 6\.
-Summary

-In this article, we discussed *rc*, its meaning, and how it could hint at the contents of a file or directory.

-In conclusion, *rc* is just an affix or extension which designates a file or directory as holding config contents, most often in the form of a RUNCOM.